Developing an outputs management plan

-These guidelines provide an overview of things to consider as you develop your outputs management plan, in line with our policy on data, software and materials management and sharing and our policy on intellectual property and patenting.
+These guidelines provide an overview of things to consider as you develop your outputs management plan, in line with our policy on data, software and materials management and sharing and our policy on intellectual property.

 Which research outputs are included

 Your outputs management plan should set out your approach for maximising the value of the following types of outputs:

 - original software created in the course of your research